pporwal015/Handwritten_digit__prediction/README.md

 # Handwritten_digit__prediction
-Prediction of handwritten digit from image.
+Prediction of digit from image of handwritten note.
 Data from sklearn was imported.
 LogisticRegression model was used to train the data.
+Model score was looked into.
+Confusion matrix was generated.